-Trump, EU officials announce beef trade deal
+Trump, EU officials announce deal to sell more American beef to Europe

 By Alexandra Alper and Steve Holland

-WASHINGTON (Reuters) - U.S. President Donald Trump announced a deal on Friday to sell more American beef to Europe in what was a modest win for an administration that remains mired in a trade war with China.
+WASHINGTON (Reuters) - U.S. President Donald Trump announced a deal on Friday to sell more American beef to Europe, a modest win for an administration that remains mired in a trade war with China, but he said tariffs on European auto exports remain a possibility.

-Trump gathered European Union officials and cowboy-hatted American ranchers in the White House Roosevelt Room to announce the pact.

-“The agreement that we sign today will lower trade barriers in Europe and expand access for American farmers and ranchers,” Trump said.

-He spoke shortly before the agreement was signed by U.S. Trade Representative Robert Lighthizer, Stavros Lambrinidis, the European Union’s ambassador to the United States and EU representative Jani Raappana.

 The European Commission has stressed that any beef deal will not increase overall beef imports and that all the beef coming in would be hormone-free, in line with EU food safety rules.
-An agreement would need to be approved by the European parliament.
+The deal needs European Parliament approval.

+“The agreement that we sign today will lower trade barriers in Europe and expand access for American farmers and ranchers,” Trump said at a gathering of European Union officials and cowboy-hatted American ranchers in the White House Roosevelt Room for the announcement.

+The agreement was then signed by U.S. Trade Representative Robert Lighthizer, Stavros Lambrinidis, the European Union’s ambassador to the United States and EU representative Jani Raappana.

-After the agreement was signed, Trump joked at the podium that his administration was working with the EU “on a 25% tariff on all Mercedes-Benz and BMWs coming into our nation.”
+Trump joked that his administration was working with the EU “on a 25% tariff on all Mercedes-Benz and BMWs coming into our nation.”

 “So, we appreciate - I’m only kidding,” he said to laughter.

+But talking to reporters later, he said imposing the tariffs on European autos remained a possibility.

+“Auto tariffs are never off the table,” Trump said.
+“If I don’t get what I want, I’ll have no choice but maybe to do that.
+But so far they’ve been very good.”

-The beef deal could help alleviate some of the damage to the domestic agricultural industry due to tariffs Beijing has imposed on U.S products in retaliation for U.S. levies on China.
+The beef deal could help alleviate some of the damage to the domestic agricultural industry because of tariffs Beijing has imposed on U.S products in retaliation for U.S. levies on China.

-Trump said in the first year duty-free U.S. beef exports to the EU will increase by 46% and over seven years will rise another 90%.
+Trump said in the first year duty-free U.S. beef exports to the EU will increase by 46% and over seven years will rise 90% further.
 “In total the duty-free exports will rise from $150 million to $420 million, an increase of over 180%,” he said.

 Without mentioning China by name, Lambrinidis said the United States and Europe could work together to stand against countries that did not compete fairly in the global market.